omerdikyol/matrix-linkedin-banner/README.md

 ## 🎯 How It Works

 The banner displays characters falling like rain.
 When characters form complete words from your skills list (like "Rust", "Java", "Kubernetes"), they light up in cyan while everything else remains in faint green.
+Replace and use at your will.
+I just needed a cool banner for linkedin.

 ## 🚀 Quick Start